juhakaup/WFC_dungeon_gen/documentation/userguide.md

 The user interface consists of three parts.

 * On top there is a command strip, containing the controls for the program.
-  * *Load tileset* -button is used for loadig tilesets, for changing the appearance and settings of the generated dungeon.
+  * *Load tileset* -button is used for loadig tilesets, for changing the appearance and settings of the dungeon.
   * *Generate* -button, generates a new dungeon.
   * *Clear* -button, removes all tiles from the map, this is useful when you want to use the step-button.
   * *Step* -button, generates the map, step by step, displaying the result after each click of the button.
-  * *Validate* -button, displays some stats in the console, this is still under development.
   * *Width* and *Depth* -fields are used to determine the size of the generated map.
   * *Font size* controls the font size.
   * *Split tiles* separates the individual tiles.